 All of our upcoming programmes for new apprentices will be going ahead as planned.
 Your local FI centre will be in touch regarding arrangements for your introduction to the programme.

-Therefore we strongly encourage students to continue with studies as planned where personal circumstances allow for this.
+We strongly encourage students to take advantage of remote examinations and continue with their CIMA studies as planned, where personal circumstances allow for this.